 Trakt is free to use and powers thousands of apps, most free to use!
 If you enjoy Trakt, please consider upgrading your account to VIP to help pay for servers and unlock some awesome VIP features like no ads, year in review, iCal feeds, advanced filtering, list cloning, and widgets.
 Stop reading and sign up now!

 We don’t stream any TV shows or movies to watch on Trakt.
-However, we make it easy to find where to watch movies and TV shows on hundreds of streaming sources such as Netflix, Amazon, Hulu, and iTunes.
-Just click a Watch Now button or icon, choose your favorite source, and start watching.
+However, we make it easy to find where to watch TV & movies on hundreds of streaming services like Netflix, Amazon, Hulu, and iTunes in 57 countries.
+Just click a Watch Now button or icon, choose your favorite service, and start watching.
+More info

 Most media centers will also have streaming plugins that will scrobble what you’re watching to Trakt.
 However, these are configured in your media center, and not on Trakt.
 Please reach out to the plugin developers directly if you have any questions about them.